greentfrapp/cond-shift-neurons/README.md

 ## Summary

-Here, Munkhdalai et al. built on their previous work ([Munkhdalai et al., 2017](https://arxiv.org/abs/1703.00837)) and introduced an adaptive-at-test-time network architecture for metalearning.
+In this paper, Munkhdalai et al. built on their previous work ([Munkhdalai et al., 2017](https://arxiv.org/abs/1703.00837)) and introduced an improved adaptive-at-test-time network architecture for metalearning.

 In regular neural network training, we calculate the gradients of the loss function with respect to the network parameters.
 These gradients are used to update the network parameters, which hopefully reduces test loss.